 The Tuareg who are among the last nomads on earth are famous for their stunning silver jewelry, hand etched in traditional designs.
 The cross of the Agadez is the most famous among the 21 emblems of the Tuareg – 21 different designs, each representing a specific nomadic enclave of Niger.
 One interpretation among many of their cross design is a representation of the Four Corners of the Earth – a metaphysical and spiritual compass for a people who are always on the move.

 The variety of style of jewelry amongst african tribes and regions is as diverse as the continent itself.
 Jewelry is integral to our identity.
 It is innately in our DNA to express our creativity.
-It is in the rhythm that is Africa…the music, dance, landscape, architecture, art.
+It is in the rhythm that is Africa…the music, dance, landscape, architecture and art.
 It is our “Our Collective Genius”!
 Our tribal style is often duplicated on fashion runways.
 Billions has been made from the appropriation of our culture.
 We are and have always been taste makers.

 In the words of George C. Wolfe “God created black people and black people created style.”